-- A second ranking mortgage over the land and permanent buildings owned by each Village Registered Company incorporated in Australia.
-This generally ranks second in priority behind a statutory charge against the land and permanent buildings arising under the relevant retirement villages legislation securing amounts owing to village residents.
-Note that Summerset has three Village Registered Companies in Australia, and continues to progress a number of village developments in Victoria. - A first ranking mortgage over the land and permanent buildings owned by Non-Village Registered Companies incorporated in Australia, being undeveloped land and land under development. - A General Security Deed, which grants security over all assets of the Guaranteeing Group companies incorporated in Australia.
+- A first ranking mortgage over any land and permanent buildings owned by Non-Village Registered Companies incorporated in Australia, being undeveloped land and land under development. - A General Security Deed, which grants security over all assets of the Guaranteeing Group companies incorporated in Australia.